jnbbender/Unity3D-Stuff/Utilities/README.md

 * `BorderWarning.cs` is a script which is intended to be attached to a collider which defines your environment boundaries.
 Marked as a trigger, when the Player enters the boundary the scene's PostProcessingLayer (requires ColorGrading) will turn Grey & a countdown 'till death will be displayed.
 * `ConsoleGUI.cs` is simply a script which will direct all the Console logs to the screen.
-* `UILogger.cs` performs the same function as `ConsoleGUI.cs` I'm just not sure which is better
 * `FPSDisplay.cs` adds an FPS monitor to the screen
 * `GroupWizard.cs` takes all the selected game objects and creates a single parent for them.
 Nice to organize your hierarchy
 * `HelpAttribute.cs` allows you to place "Help" text using a [Help] tag above a field in your scripts